 locate to search the index by filename.
 The nice thing about

-locate is it’s extremly fast, since the data is indexed by
+locate is it’s extremely fast, since the data is indexed by

 find running on a cron job.
 Lots of distributions will have it configured right out of the box.